5 Ways to Avoid Burnout

 Therapist, Sharon Taylor, Tamworth, Knowle

 Sharon lives with her partner, Geoff, in Warwickshire and they have two adult children.
 She worked for over 25 years in an office environment, gaining qualifications to degree level in finance, business and management.
-While there Sharon witnessed and experienced many stressful situations and suffered illnesses that were stress-related.
+While there Sharon witnessed and experienced many stressful situations and suffered stress-related illnesses.

 Sharon was advised to make some changes to her lifestyle which included trying complementary therapies.
 After experiencing the benefits of complementary treatments, Sharon decided to retrain and share her knowledge and experiences to help others recognise and manage their own physical and emotional stress and anxiety levels.